Search results for:

-If you decide on an hourly billing cycle, you’d already have to have a Hostwinds account and a credit balance in your account.
+Suppose you decide on an hourly billing cycle.
+In that case, you'd already have to have a Hostwinds account and a credit balance in your account.

 How Many Servers do You Want?

 You can even create multiple identical servers from one snapshot template in the Cloud Portal.
-If you order a server and customize it, you can create a whole bunch more exactly like it.
+If you order a server and customize it, you can create many more precisely like it.

 Click the Green "Create Server" Button

 The impeccable user-friendliness of the Cloud Portal makes creating a server so easy and fast.
-The (probably a $9 word:) luminous* Cloud Portal is the boss of straightforward, simple, fast, easy, *insert applicable adjective*, *insert applicable adjective* web hosting procedures.
-Clients are able to expand their web hosting aptitude by playing around in the Cloud Portal because it was created for everyone, not just web hosting geeks.
+The (probably a $9 word:) luminous* Cloud Portal is the boss of straightforward, simple, quick, easy, *insert applicable adjective*, *insert applicable adjective* web hosting procedures.
+Clients can expand their web hosting aptitude by playing around in the Cloud Portal because it was created for everyone, not just web hosting geeks.

-Hostwinds literally AND figuratively is too legit to quit.
+Hostwinds literally AND figuratively are too legit to quit.
 Our support team is here for you 24/7/365 with absolutely no exceptions.
-What’s more?
+What's more?
 (Dad joke approaching…brace yourself:) Speaking of server minus the r, the Hostwind Team cares about serving our community.
-In fact, we are compelled to serve.
+We are compelled to serve.

-“Where da proof at?” you ask?
-Right here: Our whole team is attentive to our clients’ needs and we feel empathy for them as we assist.
-In other words, we kindle relationships with our clients and we are real with them.
-Our team consists of very engaging, understanding, ethical people of integrity and we give unwavering support to our clients so they never feel vulnerable or scared on their web hosting journey.
-We’re like that character in Pinocchio, Jiminy Cricket, who pops onto Pinocchio’s shoulder to remind him to do the right thing and that he is not alone.
-We also design all our products and services to make absolutely certain people with no web hosting experience or knowledge can handle their account and all that goes into web hosting stuff and things.
+"Where da proof at?" you ask?
+Right here: Our whole team is attentive to our client's needs, and we feel empathy for them as we assist.
+In other words, we kindle relationships with our clients, and we are honest with them.
+Our team consists of very engaging, understanding, ethical people of integrity.
+We give unwavering support to our clients so they never feel vulnerable or scared on their web hosting journey.
+We're like that character in Pinocchio, Jiminy Cricket, who pops onto Pinocchio's shoulder to remind him to do the right thing and that he is not alone.
+We also design all our products and services to make sure people with no web hosting experience or knowledge can handle their account and all that goes into web hosting stuff and things.

-Persistence is the name of the game as far as we are concerned here at Hostwinds and we promise to be your (you had to know one more $10 word was coming before we say farewell:) munificent* guide anytime you feel alone or need help…or need to be reminded that you are “a real boy!”…because Pinocchio’s a puppet…and that is the whole theme of the movie…him becoming a real boy…and being honest…did anyone watch this movie or was it just me?
-Oh, okay cool, I knew we were on the same page as usual.
-(Surprise $10 word!)
-Inimitable* products and services make Hostwinds stand out…but it’s worth mentioning that inimitable dedication to our clients is what actually defines us. (*Yoda voice*) Even though depart now we must, in your heart always I will be.
+Persistence is the name of the game as far as we are concerned here at Hostwinds.
+We promise to be your (you had to know one more $10 word was coming before we say farewell:) munificent* guide anytime you feel alone or need help…or need to be reminded that you are "a real boy!"…because Pinocchio's a puppet…and that is the whole theme of the movie…him becoming a real boy…and being honest…did anyone watch this movie, or was it just me?
+Oh, okay, cool, I knew we were on the same page as usual. (*Yoda voice*) Even though depart now we must, in your heart always I will be.
 Be the force with you may always and forever.